eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-firstproject.md

 and select the icon
 ![](dist/images/launchicon.png)

-This icon launches your web browser and displays your application
+This icon launches your web browser and displays your application.

 ![](dist/images/runningapp.png)